radoone/nameday-mcp/README.md

 # Slovak Name Days MCP Server

-A Model Context Protocol (MCP) server that provides information about Slovak name days (meniny).
+A Model Context Protocol (MCP) server that provides information about Slovak name days (nameday).
 This server allows you to find when a specific name has its name day or discover which names celebrate on a particular date.

 ---